gmontroni/Neural-Networks/README.md

-# Neural Networks Discipline
+# Neural Networks
-## This repository is reserved for the discipline SCC5809 - Artificial Neural Networks.
+## This repository is reserved for Artificial Neural Networks.
-### Neural Networks

 Artificial Neural Networks (ANN) are computational techniques that present a mathematical model mathematical model inspired by the structure of a human brain, aiming to abstractly in an abstract way the nervous system in the learning process.
 The nervous system in turn, houses a complex set of cells, the neurons.
 The human brain holds billions of neurons, capable of processing and communicating with thousands more in a continuous and parallel fashion.
 A communication between them is subdivided into three parts.